microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/powershell-commands.md

 The FinOps toolkit module requires PowerShell 7, which is built into [Azure Cloud Shell](https://portal.azure.com/#cloudshell) and supported on all major operating systems.

-Azure Cloud Shell comes with PowerShell 7 and Azure PowerShell pre-installed.
-If you are not using Azure Cloud Shell, you will need to [Install PowerShell](/powershell/scripting/install/installing-powershell) first and then run the following commands to install Azure PowerShell:
+Azure Cloud Shell comes with PowerShell 7 and Azure PowerShell preinstalled.
+If you aren't using Azure Cloud Shell, you need to [Install PowerShell](/powershell/scripting/install/installing-powershell) first and then run the following commands to install Azure PowerShell:

 ```powershell
 Install-Module -Name Az.Accounts
 Install-Module -Name Az.Resources
 ```

-To install the FinOps toolkit module, run the following in either Azure Cloud Shell or a PowerShell client:
+To install the FinOps toolkit module, run the following command in either Azure Cloud Shell or a PowerShell client:

 ```powershell
 Install-Module -Name FinOpsToolkit
 ```

-If this is the first time using Azure PowerShell, you will also need to sign into your account and select a default subscription:
+If it's the first time using Azure PowerShell, you also need to sign into your account and select a default subscription:

 ```powershell
 Connect-AzAccount
 ```

-This will show a popup window to sign in to your account.
-If you do not see the window, it may be on a different screen.
+It shows a popup window to sign in to your account.
+If you don't see the window, it might be on a different screen.

 <br>

 ## Commands

+The FinOps toolkit PowerShell module includes commands to manage FinOps solutions.
+Here are the available commands:

 ### General toolkit commands